-You may apply to the Environmental Health Sciences Program through the School of Public Health.
+You may apply to programs in Environmental Health Sciences through the School of Public Health.

 The School of Public Health, Office of Student Services holds pre-application advising sessions where applicants can learn about the application process, financial assistance, and other related issues.